 Students log into Veracross daily to access their posted assignments, submit files to their teacher via a virtual dropbox, and learn of their progress through grades and teacher feedback.

 PowerSchool Learning is the School’s current learning management system (LMS) for use by teachers and students.
 This platform enables teachers to facilitate online learning activities.
 These activities may include having students post and reply to written reflections and discussion threads, create and edit multimedia-rich projects, and access online learning resources.
-The School also uses PowerSchool Learning for such tasks as conducting placement (proficiency) tests for incoming students, receiving photos of new students for orientation, and collecting roommate questionnaires.
+The School also uses PowerSchool Learning for conducting placement (proficiency) tests for incoming students.

 The below words are unique to our community and are important to know before coming to Walker's: